LiskArchive/lisk-sdk/packages/lisk-passphrase/README.md

 # @liskhq/lisk-passphrase

-@liskhq/lisk-passphrase is a package contains mnemonic passphrase helpers for use with Lisk-related software
+@liskhq/lisk-passphrase is containing mnemonic passphrase helpers for use with Lisk-related software

 ## Installation